ian-speckart/chatgpt-audio-player/README.md

 # RUNTIMES:

-1. This player can be installed as a Chrome extension.
+1. This player can be installed as a [Chrome extension](https://chromewebstore.google.com/detail/audio-player-for-chatgpt/pgogbhnjghehkajgclkpgplflfnjcgpm)
-   Link here: {todo: add link when extension is published}

 2. It can also be added as a script for violentmonkey/tampermonkey.
    For that, just copy/paste the code in src/js/content-script.js.